 Katie Howell, PT, DPT – Physical Therapist

 Katie was born and raised in Idaho and graduated from Idaho State University in 2016 with a doctorate in physical therapy.
 She has been working as a physical therapist for 4 years, all of which has been at Children’s Therapy Place.
-She currently provides services at the Boise location (including aquatic therapy) and is also the PT/OT Department Manager.
 Katie really enjoys working with kids of all ages and developmental levels and loves the variety this provides.
 In her free time, she loves spending time with family and friends and doing anything outdoors.

 Location: Boise Office